 As with older adults, children can often have trouble navigating stairs.
 The single-story layout of a bungalow reduces the risk of falls, and the open floor plan lets children who are still learning to walk move around the house more freely.

 Potential for expansion

-Since bungalows are typically situated on large lots, there is often room to expand the house if more space is required.
+Since bungalows are often situated on large lots, there can be room to expand if more space is required.
 As your family grows, you can add on additional bedrooms or living areas to accommodate your needs.

 Excellent resale value